ParallelGSReg/ModelSelectionGUI.jl/docs/src/library/internals/exceptions.md

 # Exceptions

-This section of the package is responsible for controlling how and when a browser window is opened.
+This section of the package is responsible for controlling how and when a window is opened.

 ## Index